Grace McCallum: 2019

-In January, it was announced that McCallum would represent the USA at the American Cup alongside first year senior Leanne Wong in March.
+In January, it was announced that McCallum would represent the US at the American Cup alongside first year senior Leanne Wong in March.
 There she won the silver all-around medal behind Wong and ahead of the two previous World silver all-around medalists, Ellie Black of Canada (2017) and Mai Murakami of Japan (2018), who tied for third place.
-At February’s team training camp, McCallum placed first in the all-around ahead of the other national team members.
+At February's team training camp, McCallum placed first in the all-around ahead of the other national team members.

 At the 2019 GK US Classic in July, McCallum placed third in the all-around behind Simone Biles and Riley McCusker.
 She also tied for third on bars with McCusker and behind Morgan Hurd and Sunisa Lee, placed fifth on beam, and tied for second on floor with Jade Carey and behind Biles.
 Additionally she had the fourth highest single vault score behind Biles, Carey, and MyKayla Skinner but had the highest scoring double-twisting yurchenko.

 At the 2019 U.S. National Championships, McCallum competed all four events on the first day of competition but counted two falls and ended the night in ninth place, tied with MyKayla Skinner.
 On the second day of competition she competed all her routines cleanly and was able to make a comeback and finished the competition in third place behind Simone Biles and Sunisa Lee.
 She also finished in sixth on bars, eighth on beam, and fourth on floor.
-As a result she was added to the national team for the third time.
+As a result, she was added to the national team for the third time.

 In September, McCallum competed at the US World Championships trials where she placed sixth in the all-around behind Simone Biles, Sunisa Lee, Kara Eaker, MyKayla Skinner, and Jade Carey after falling off the uneven bars.
 On the second day of trials, she competed on bars and beam, finishing third on bars behind Lee and Biles.
 The following day she was named to the team to compete at the 2019 World Championships in Stuttgart alongside Biles, Lee, Eaker, Skinner, and Carey.

 During the qualification round at the World Championships, McCallum helped the USA qualify to the team final in first place over five points ahead of second place China.
 She recorded the fifth highest all-around score despite falling on balance beam, but did not advance to the final due to teammates Biles and Lee scoring higher than her.
 Additionally, she placed ninth on floor exercise and tenth on uneven bars, but was not named a reserve athlete for either final due to both Biles and Lee qualifying above her on those two events.
-In the team final, McCallum competed on vault and uneven bars, helping the USA win the gold medal ahead of Russia and Italy, making this McCallum’s second consecutive gold medal in the team final.
+In the team final, McCallum competed on vault and uneven bars, helping the USA win the gold medal ahead of Russia and Italy, making this McCallum's second consecutive gold medal in the team final.